|

 This means the environment will not be abandoned

-half the day and will be managed as a 7/24/365
+half the day and will be managed and employed as a 24/7/365

 enterprise.
-Preliminary figures indicate a several
+Preliminary calculations indicate a several

 times increase